d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 The files `index.html` in `dist/static/blog/<post-name>/` contain our static pages ready to be served.
 When we are visiting the route path `/blog/first-post` we can see the content of our markdown source file `blog/first-post.md` is rendered as HTML.

+Hold on a minute! 😳

 You may have realized: We haven’t written one line of code manually yet and we have already a fully functional blogging site that’s server site rendered.
 Isn’t that cool?
 Setting up an Angular based blog has never been easier.

-> _Scully_ also detects new routes we are adding manually to our app and it will create static sites for all those pages.
+> **Good to know:** _Scully_ also detects new routes we are adding manually to our app and it will create static sites for all those pages.

 ## Use the _Scully_ service

-We want to go a little step further and we want to list an overview of all existing blog posts we have and link to their sites in our `AppComponent`.
+We want to take the next step.
+Now we want to list an overview of all existing blog posts we have and link to their sites in our `AppComponent`.
 Therefore, we can easily inject the `ScullyRoutesService`.
 It will return us a list of all routes _Scully_ found with the parsed information as a `ScullyRoute` array within the `available$` observable.
 We can easily inject the service and display the information as a list in our `AppComponent`.